rlmcneary2/island-explorer-map/README.md

   points of interest (trailheads, geographic features, etc.).
 - Fits on a single sheet of letter paper printed on both sides.

+Single file [PDF with both routes and stops for 2023](2023/island-explorer-route-map-2023.pdf) for printing or viewing offline.

 The maps and a list of bus stops are stored under directories with names that correspond to the year they were created for.